top of page

 • Alternative ways to show understanding (e.g., oral responses, visual projects)

-• Reduced number of math problems or simplified steps
+• Reduced numbers of math problems or simplified steps

 • Access to remediation or a special education teacher

 ✍️It’s important to collaborate with your child’s school team to create a plan that matches their needs.
-A good accommodation plan can significantly reduce anxiety and increase participation.
+A good accommodation plan can help to significantly reduce anxiety and increase participation.

 What Assistive Technology Tools Can Help?